ak2243/CutTris/README.md

 Open the url in a browser it gives you to launch CutTris.

+If you are launching CutTris from the same machine that you're running the server, you may be able to connect to the application by opening [http://localhost:3000](http://localhost:300) in your browser.

 # Playing the Game
 ## Basic Gameplay
 This section requires a basic knowledge of the game Tetris.